CumulusNetworks/docs/content/cumulus-netq-48/Lifecycle-Management/Credential-Management.md

 3. On the NetQ agent configurations card, select **Add config**.

-4. Configure the profile name and the desired settings.
-Drop down the **Advanced** menu to set values for log level and CPU limit:
+4. Enter a profile name and choose the settings from the options presented in the UI.
+Select **Advanced** to set values for the log level and CPU limit:

 {{<figure src="/images/netq/lcm-switch-agentconfig-profile-480.png" alt="card displaying agent configuration profile settings" height="450" width="450">}}